-The programme provides a high-quality educational experience, which offers students significant and challenging opportunities for personal, professional and academic development in order that they develop as effective reflective practitioners with the understanding and skills required to work effectively as informal educators with young people and communities, and as critically reflective practitioners able to practise collaboratively with other professionals in the context of the inter-disciplinary workforce.
+The apprenticeship programme provides a high-quality work-based educational experience, which offers apprentices significant and challenging opportunities for personal, professional and academic development through the collaborative tripartite agreement between apprentice, employer and university.
+The balance of learning in the workplace and academic learning, formalised in the Individual Learning Plan, enables apprentices to develop as effective reflective practitioners, with the understanding and skills required to work effectively as informal educators with young people and communities, and as critically reflective practitioners able to practise collaboratively with other professionals in the context of the inter-disciplinary workforce.
+Regular tripartite meetings facilitate a review of progress leading up to the final end point assessment in year 3 of the programme.